Pigs on the Wing

-"Pigs on the Wing" is a two-part song by English rock band Pink Floyd from their 1977 concept album Animals, opening and closing the album.
+"Pigs on the Wing" is a two-part song by the English rock band Pink Floyd from their 1977 concept album Animals, opening and closing the album.
 According to various interviews, it was written by Roger Waters as a declaration of love to his new wife Carolyne Christie.
-The song is significantly different from the other three songs on the album, "Dogs", "Pigs" and "Sheep", in that the other songs are dark, whereas this one is lighter-themed, as well as also being much shorter in duration, with each part at under a minute and a half while the others are all at least 10 minutes in length.
+The song is significantly different from the other three songs on the album, "Dogs", "Pigs" and "Sheep", in that the other songs are dark, whereas this one is lighter-themed and much shorter, with each part at under a minute and a half while the others are all at least 10 minutes.

 Composition

 The song is divided into two parts, which are the first and last tracks of the album.
 Both are in stark contrast to the album's middle three songs.
 Without the inclusion of this song on Animals, Waters thought the album "would have just been a kind of scream of rage."

 According to Pink Floyd drummer Nick Mason, and confirmed by Waters, it is a love song directed towards Waters' new wife at the time, Carolyne.
 She was really the only one of Waters' friends Mason had ever met who could hold her own in an argument with Waters.
 According to Mason, someone had to be very good with semantics to win an argument against Waters.
 Waters wrote the song because that is what he had been looking for all along: someone who could stand up to him, an equal.

 The songs are constructed simply and feature no instrumentation besides a strummed acoustic guitar played by Waters.

 A special version of the song was made for the 8-track cartridge release.
 This version of the song links Part 1 and Part 2 with a guitar solo, performed by Snowy White, who would later play the guitar solo in live performances on the 1977 In the Flesh Tour.
-The complete version of the song, including the instrumental bridge, was re-released on White's Goldtop compilation album in 1995.
+The combined version of the song, including the instrumental bridge, was re-released on White's Goldtop compilation album in 1995 and on Pink Floyd's compilation album 8-Tracks, released in 2026 with a new remaster by Steven Wilson.